csula/cs590-fall-2015/README.md

 **12/04/2015**

+The [Project Description](documents/final-project/project.md) is up.
+Please take a look at it if you have questions.
+Good luck!

+**12/04/2015**

 This is a reminder that **hw3** must be graded by this week (Friday, Saturday or Monday depending on your session).
 I will not grade HW3 next week.

 **11/30/2015**